Texas official calls police response to Uvalde shooting 'abject failure' | Law-Order

 "Three minutes after the subject entered the west building, there was a sufficient number of armed officers wearing body armor to isolate, distract and neutralize the subject," McCraw added.
 "The only thing stopping a hallway of dedicated officers from entering Room 111, and 112, was the on-scene commander, who decided to place the lives of officers before the lives of children," the director said in the hearing.

-Later on Tuesday, the Uvalde City Council will consider imposing a leave of absence on Arredondo, according to the agenda of their council meeting scheduled in the evening.
-Earlier this month, Arredondo said he never considered himself incident commander at the scene of the shooting, and that he did not order police to hold back on breaching the building.
+Greg Abbott, Texas's Republican governor, said in a statement he wants all facts regarding the shooting released to the victims' families and the public as quickly as possible.
+Later on Tuesday, the Uvalde City Council will consider imposing a leave of absence on Arredondo, according to the agenda for a council meeting scheduled in the evening.

-Arredondo told the Texas Tribune he left his two radios outside the school because he wanted his hands free to hold his gun.
-He had said he called for tactical gear, a sniper and keys to get inside, holding back from the doors for 40 minutes to avoid provoking sprays of gunfire.
-Community members along with parents of the victims urged Arredondo to resign during an impassioned school board meeting on Monday, ABC News reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)